[?] Subscribe To This Site

 They will drink the nectar from hundreds of flowers in a day.

-Some people buy commercial packaged nectar.
+Some people buy commercially packaged nectar.

-Hang several feeders and fill them regularly.
+Hang several hummingbird feeders and fill them regularly.

 Hummingbirds do Require Water!